knightazura/ghost-sdk/Home.md

 Welcome to the Ghost wiki!

 ## Ghost Roadmap & Feature planning
-PLanning the future of Ghost and what that looks like
+Planning the future of Ghost and what that looks like

 * [Roadmap](wiki/Roadmap)
 * [Working features](wiki/Working-Features)